xvik/dropwizard-guicey-examples/README.md

 * [JDBI](jdbi) application with guicey JDBI integration (based on dropwizard-jdbi module)
 * [hibernate](hibernate) application with dropwizard-hibernate module integration
 * [EventBus](eventbus) application with guava eventbus usage example

+### 3rd party

+* [Guice-validator](guice-validator) application with [guice-validator](https://github.com/xvik/guice-validator) integration used to
+validate method parameters and return values validation all guice beans + ability to use guice enabled validators.
+By default, dropwizard applies such validations only for [rest resources](http://www.dropwizard.io/1.2.2/docs/manual/validation.html).